-Most listings are in the $30's per square foot per year.
+Most listings are in the $20's per square foot per year.
 The Anaheim submarket is going through a decline in rates.
-In the last 3 months, the median rate fell $4 per sqft per year.
-That's a 11% decrease in rent.
+In the last 3 months, the median rate decreased $10 per sqft per year.
+That's a 30% decline in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Anaheim submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Anaheim region has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 46 listings have been posted online, so you'll want to check back regularly for new listings.
-About 7% of the listings in the Anaheim are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 34 listings have come on the market, which means new availabilities most likley are going fast.
+You'll want to be prepared to make an offer immediately.
+About 6% of the available space in the Anaheim are subleases, so you will probably have to focus your search on direct office leases.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.